Hygiene Tips for an End-of-the-World Scenario

 Keep Up with Laundry

-If I see or hear that a storm is coming, my prepping instinct kicks in by way of looking in the laundry bin.
-The power may stay on or it may stop without any warning.
-So, I start the laundry immediately, I rarely have more than two loads of wash since we are empty nesters.
-But, I would rather have all the laundry done before I have to wash it by hand or hang it up to dry.
-I hope you have thought about having an emergency washing machine, yes, you can use your bathtub as long as the sewers are not backed up.
-If you can’t drain the water, you will be sorry, just giving you the heads up here.
+But I would rather have all the laundry done before I have to wash it by hand or hang it up to dry.
+I hope you have thought about having an emergency washing machine.
+Yes, you can use your bathtub as long as the sewers are not backed up.
+If you can’t drain the water, you’ll be sorry.
+I’m just giving you the heads-up here.

-Hygiene Tips for an End of the World Scenario
+Hygiene Tips for an End-of-the-World Scenario

 Final Word